 The group assesses whether oil and gas assets are tested for impairment on a semi-annual basis.
 This requires an estimation of the recoverable amount from the cash generating unit to which each asset belongs.
 The recoverable amount is assessed on the basis of the expected net cash flows that will be received from the asset's employment and or subsequent disposal.
 The expected net cash flows are discounted to their present values in determining the recoverable amount.
-Its policy for production and development assets is discussed in Note 1(I).
+Its policy for production and development assets is discussed in Note 2(I).

-During the year, the group carried out annual reviews of its petroleum production, development and exploration properties.
-After failure to achieve a farm-out in the 2016 to 2020 period offshore permit AC/P 32 Timor Sea was relinquished and the investment was fully impaired.
-The reviews led to the recognition of an impairment loss of \$2.9 million on AC/P32.
-Further commentary on impairment is included in the Directors' Report.
-This non-cash loss has been recognised in the Group's profit and loss statement.
-These properties are reported as in the core oil and gas segment.
+During the year, the group carried out a review of its petroleum exploration properties.
+The review led to Write-off of \$1.74 million on PL218 Wakefield.
+Further commentary on this is included in the Directors' Report.
+This non-cash loss has been recognised in the Group's profit or loss statement.
+These properties are reported as in the core oil and gas segment (See note 4).